RafEissen/Reference/CSS/fonts.md

 </div>
 ```

-Now, imagine that `.parent` is 75% of the viewport width, and you want `.child` to be 65% of hte viewport width - not the width of its parent.
+Now, imagine that `.parent` is 75% of the viewport width, and you want `.child` to be 65% of the viewport width - not the width of its parent.
 To do this, you have to divide 65 by 75, giving you a result of 86.666%.
 This calculation is simple enough, but the deeper the nesting goes, the more complex the calculations become.

 A better solution is to use viewport-relative units - _vh_ and _vw_ - which represent viewport height and width, respectively.
 Each unit of value represents 1% of the appropriate viewport dimension: 1vh is 1% of the viewport height, and 1vw is 1% of the viewport width.
 For example, the following code makes an element 75% of the viewport width and 50% of its height: